By Jessica Woltjen, Policy & Outreach Manager

 STEM (E.W.
 Hagler Club in Augusta, GA)

 E.W.
-Hagler Club hosted a STEM-focused Lights On Afterschool event with a student led tour of the program that featured a biology lab, a 3D printer, and a garden.
+Hagler Club hosted a STEM-focused Lights On Afterschool event with a student led tour of the program featuring a biology lab, a 3D printer, and a garden.
 The Club recognized State Representative Brian Prince as an Honorary Member.
 The event concluded with a student performance of “Thriller” as part of a haunted house set up in anticipation of Halloween.

 It is estimated that 65% of today’s youth will be working in careers that have not been invented yet, with science, technology, engineering, and mathematics (STEM) skills becoming increasingly mandatory in a broad range of occupations.
 Afterschool and summer learning programs can greatly increase the amount of time youth have to explore STEM subjects and engage in hands-on, project-based learning through real-world experience.